Progress

 Recent Progress: Increase

-Forest buffer planting has steadily increased over the last two years with 230.5 forest buffer miles restored in 2021, more miles of new buffers than any year since 2016.
-Despite this improvement, new plantings have achieved only 25.6% attainment of the annual goal.
-The development and expansion of flexible independent buffer programs, which have become increasingly popular with landowners, have contributed to the positive trend these past two years.
-The Forestry Workgroup has also been effective in generating leadership attention through the 2022 Leadership Workshop and the subsequent development of state Forest Buffer Action Strategies.
+Forest buffer planting has steadily increased over the last two years with 457 forest buffer miles restored in 2022 and 640.5 in 2023, more miles of new buffers than any year since 2016.
+This represents a 50.8% attainment of the annual goal in 2022 and 71.2% in 2023; this goal of 900 miles per year has only been met once, in 2002, since tracking of tree plantings began.
+The development and expansion of flexible, effective buffer programs, which have become increasingly popular with landowners, have contributed to the positive trend these past two years.

 Outlook: Off Course

 The Forest Buffers Outcome is off course.
 The pace and scale of forest buffer implementation is inadequate to meet the ambitious goals set in the Chesapeake Bay Watershed Agreement or in the state WIPs.
-The Chesapeake Bay Program has not met its goal for riparian forest buffers since 2002, often achieving less than 10% of the Chesapeake Bay Watershed Agreement goal.
-To fill the gap between 2021 progress and 2025 WIP III goals, over 3,000 miles of forest buffers would need to be added annually between 2022 and 2025 (assuming 100-foot buffer widths).
+The Chesapeake Bay Program has not met its annual restoration goal for riparian forest buffers since 2002, often achieving less than 10% of the Chesapeake Bay Watershed Agreement goal.
+Based on new land use/land cover data, 68.85% of the riparian land area is forested throughout the watershed, but the trend is a net loss.
+Based on this trend, it is unlikely that the goal of 70% forested riparian areas will be met.

-Despite recent increases in progress, the number of miles of forest buffers planted each year since 2010 averages just 25% of the yearly restoration target.
+Despite recent increases in progress, the miles of forest buffers planted each year since 2010 average just 29% of the yearly restoration target.
 Many of the Bay states’ 2019 Phase III Watershed Implementation Plans (WIPs) established even more ambitious goals for forest buffers.
 In total, the states put 190,557 acres of cumulative forest buffer implementation in their Phase III WIPs to achieve by 2025.
-To put this in context, as of 2021, states had reported a cumulative total of 38,173 acres of forest buffers.
-This reflects a gap of 152,383 acres or 12,572 miles, assuming an average 100-foot buffer width.
-Between 2021 and 2025, states would need to add 3,143 miles per year collectively to meet the targets in their Phase III WIPs.
+To put this in context, as of 2023, states had reported a cumulative total of 57,911 acres of forest buffers.
+This reflects a gap of 132,645 acres or 10,943 miles, assuming an average 100-foot buffer width.

 Forest buffers are critical to the health of the Chesapeake Bay: They stabilize stream banks, prevent nutrient pollution from entering waterways, provide food and habitat for wildlife, and keep streams cool during hot weather.
 Because of these and other benefits, forest buffers are considered one of the most cost-effective best management practices to benefit the Bay.